computer models

 3. I would be most curiously looking forward to your response, please.

-First of all, I would say I am no expert at evaluating the quality, precision or accuracy of these models.
-You probably have me beat here.
-I only have a B.Sc. in Physics.
+First of all, I'm not an expert at evaluating the quality, precision, or accuracy of these models.
+You've probably got me beat.
+My only degree is a B.Sc.
+I studied physics.

-CALPUFF is considered to be better, but largely unnecessary for my geographic area and the problems we need to address.
+I think CALPUFF is better, but it's not necessary for my area.
 It is used for

 environmental impact assessment modelling

-Around here, it is generally accepted that the model is designed to overpredict ambient concentrations in ambiguous situations.
-Apparently, that is good enough for our officials and more refined modelling is not required unless a problem situation justifies it.
+There's a general consensus that the model overpredicts ambient concentrations in ambiguous situations.
+Officials seem to think that's good enough, and more refined modelling isn't necessary unless there's a problem.
 In which case one might choose

 CALPUFF or one of the customized or proprietary assessment computer models if it is justifiable.

-I haven't yet taken the time to read the paper on the SAPMI index you suggest, but I think I will.
+I haven't read the paper you suggested on the SAPMI index, but I think I will.

 Search this site for more information now.